Wait, How Exactly Does pH Activated Makeup Work?

 It’s two-fold, according to the experts.
 On one hand, we're experiencing 'universally flattering’ marketing fatigue.
 I could write an entire essay on that one blush shade everyone and their mother claims suits everyone, but shows up like chalky dust on anyone darker than Zoe Saldana.
 You know the one I’m talking about.
 On the other hand, the subtle differences of color-changing makeup can lead to a unique look on each person, says Koestline.

 Subtlety is the key here.
 I love my pH blushes for more of an easy, light and casual look.
-I want the Youthforia BYO Blush (a color changing blush oil) to be buried with me.
-If you’re expecting a wham-pow-blam! blush, though, color changing makeup won’t lend you that effect.
-But color changing makeup is meant to be buildable.
+I want the Youthforia BYO Blush (a colour changing blush oil) to be buried with me.
+If you’re expecting a wham-pow-blam! blush, though, colour changing makeup won’t lend you that effect.
+But colour changing makeup is meant to be buildable.
 It's your actual skin’s flush doing all of the magic.

 Refinery29's selection is purely editorial and independently chosen – we only feature items we love!
 As part of our business model we do work with affiliates; if you directly purchase something from a link on this article, we may earn a small amount of commission.